theo-armour/pages/00-journal/README.md

 Drafts of files that I might like one day to publish.
 In other words documents with thoughts I feel might be shareable.

+This is my "original research" folder.
+The other folders tend to follow the Wikipedia of "no original research".

 ## Guidelines

-* Articles may be presented as APL problems that may have patterns
+* Articles may be presented as A Pattern Language (APL) problems that may have patterns
 * Articles may state the intention of what is trying to be helped
 * Articles are shared from the get-go
 * Articles provide connections to other articles, sources and inspirations